Native American Tribes

 Contrary Society, also known as Clown Society

-This society draws upon the same spiritual powers as the Contrary Warriors Society;
+This society draws upon the same spiritual powers as the Contrary Warriors Society,

-this society was primarily composed of Cheyenne elders and may be a mature variation of the Contrary Warriors Society.
+it was primarily composed of Cheyenne elders and may be a mature variation of the Contrary Warriors Society.

 They were charged with educating the Cheyenne ceremonial ways of the cultural “dos” and “don’ts”